jhpyle/docassemble/_docs/config.md

 an [SMS] message.

-To give your users the option of using two-factor authentication, set `two factor authentication` to `True`.
+To give your users the option of using two-factor authentication, set `two factor authentication` as follows:

+{% highlight yaml %}
+two factor authentication:
+  enable: True
+{% endhighlight %}

 Logged-in users will then see an option on their "Profile" page for configuring two-factor authentication.
 By default, only administrators and developers see an option on their user profile to configure second-factor authentication.
-To configure which privileges have the option of using second factor authentication, set `two factor authentication privileges` to the full list of [privileges] you want to be able to use the feature.
+To configure which privileges have the option of using second factor authentication, set the `allow for` subdirective to the full list of [privileges] for which you want the feature to be available.

 {% highlight yaml %}
-two factor authentication: True two factor authentication privileges:
+two factor authentication:
+  allow for:
     - admin
     - developer
     - user
     - advocate
 {% endhighlight %}

-Two-factor authentication is not available to users who sign in with [external authentication methods](#oauth) or who are using the [phone login] feature.
+Regardless of these settings, two-factor authentication is not available to users who sign in with [external authentication methods](#oauth) or who are using the [phone login] feature.
+It is only available when the first authentication method is a standard e-mail and password combination.

+If you want to enable of the two methods and disable the other, you can use the `allow sms` and `allow app` subdirectives.

+{% highlight yaml %}
+two factor authentication:
+  allow sms: False
+  allow app: True
+{% endhighlight %}

+By default, `allow sms` and `allow app` are both True.

+If you want users with certain privileges to be required to use two-factor authentication, use the `required for` subdirective:

+{% highlight yaml %}
+two factor authentication:
+  required for:
+    - developer
+    - admin
+{% endhighlight %}

+By default, two-factor authentication is optional for all users.
+As usual, two-factor authentication is not compatible with [external authentication methods](#oauth) or the [phone login] feature, so you will want to disable those features if you want to enforce two-factor authentication.

+The default value of `enable` is True, so you can omit the `enable` line.
+You can write `two factor authentication: True` to enable two-factor authentication with all of the default options.

 ## <a name="vim"></a>Vim-like editor in Playground